-Adjusting the front center seat (bench type seat) and rear center seat head restraints (Double Cab and CrewMax models)
+Adjusting the front center seat (bench type seat) and rear center seat head restraints

 Always raise the head restraint one level from the stowed position when using.

 Head restraint precautions

 Observe the following precautions regarding the head restraints.
 Failure to do so may result in death or serious injury.